yashikagarg13/react-ssr/Readme.md

 - Styleguide - Airbnb

 #Purpose
-Demo for Server Side Rendering using express in a REact app with redux and react router.
+Demo for Server Side Rendering using express in a React app with redux and react router.